LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0501_Connect_via_PowerShell.md

     Connect-AzAccount -EnvironmentName 'AzureStackUser'
     ```

-    >**Note**: This will automatically open a web browser window, prompting you for the AzureStack\CloudAdmin credentials.
+    >**Note**: This will automatically open a web browser window prompting you to authenticate.

 1. When prompted, sign in by using the following credentials: